US Cash Products-Harbor, Midwest distillates slide

 M3 gasoline gained 0.75 cent to 2.00 cents under, while M4 climbed 2.00 cents to 2.50 cents under, traders said.

-The Harbor gasoline market was buffeted by the undulations of the November/December RBOB futures spread on NYMEX, which traded in as tightly as 0.54 cent and as wide as 2.79 cents.
+The Harbor gasoline market was buffeted by the undulations of the November/December RBOB futures spread on NYMEX, which traded in as tightly as 0.54 cent and as wide as 2.34 cents on Tuesday.
 [RB-1=R]

-Since this spread governed how much traders will have to pay to roll physical positions over into the next month, the wide movements caused any-October F4 RBOB to trade into as narrow as 0.50 cent over and to as wide as 1.50 cent over, before settling at either side of 1.25 cents over.
+Since this spread governed how much traders will have to pay to roll physical positions over into the next month, the wide movements caused any-October F4 RBOB to trade into as narrow as 0.50 cent over and to as wide as 1.50 cent over, where the market was at midday Tuesday.

 For refinery news, please go to [REF/OUT]